Search

-Attitudes to suicide
+Attitudes to Suicide

 One of the hardest things to deal with when someone is suicidal or has died from suicide is that there are so many negative attitudes about the subject.
 It even used to be illegal until recently - though how you charged the person who had died remains a mystery to me.